rmccue/GitLost/lesson-3.md

 }}}

-So, now that we know what this does, let's keep working for a bit
+So, now that we know what this does, let's keep working for a bit.
+I've committed some more stuff to my repository, and I want to send my new commits to GitHub again.

+	$ git push origin master

+And I'm done!
+Simple.

+{{{

+It can be annoying to have to type "origin master" every time.
+You can set it up to "track" automatically by doing:

+	$ git branch --track master origin/master

+}}}

+Here ends lesson three: remotes refer to other repositories, and you can push commits to them.